 Ipilimumab binds to the CTLA-4 receptor and blocks it (Figure C below).1,3 By removing the brakes, the T-cell can become active and attack the cancer cell.

-CTLA-4 stands for “cytotoxic T-lymphocyte-associated antigen 4.”
-Ipilimumab may described as:
+CTLA-4 stands for “cytotoxic T-lymphocyte-associated protein 4.”
+Ipilimumab may be described as:

 - immune checkpoint inhibitor

 - anti-CTLA-4 antibody

 Before taking Ipilimumab, read the Medication Guide that comes in the package.
 Follow your doctor’s instructions regarding ipilimumab treatment.
 Talk to your doctor about how often and how many treatments you will need.

 Ipilimumab is taken through an intravenous (IV) line.
 Your doctor will arrange for your Ipilimumab treatment.
 If you are receiving ipilimumab with Opdivo, you will receive both medications on the same day.9

 Ipilimumab is used differently as adjuvant treatment.1 A higher dose is used.9

 What are the side effects of Ipilimumab?